ember-learn/cli-guides/guides/advanced-use/blueprints.md

   create blueprints/foo-test/index.js
 ```

-Blueprints in your project’s directory take precedence over those packaged with Ember CLI.
+Blueprints in your project’s directory take precedence over those packaged with ember-cli.
 This makes it easy to override the built-in blueprints by generating one with the same name.

 ### Blueprint Structure